DataTig helps when a community of people want to crowd source a data set and they use a git repository to store the data.

 You can use a static site builder like Jekyll to provide a custom website to the public, and also use DataTig to help contributors and editors work on your data set.

-For example, this website is a Jekyll and DataTig website!
+For example, this website is a DataTig website (with the StaticPipes static site builder)!

 We released Version 0.7.0 of our Python Library.

-This summer we have started a Hub website - a web app that can host the data from many repositories with features to: Build the data automatically on any change (checks regularly and responds to webhooks).
-Allow people to use the data, with browse, search, exports and API.
-Provide forms...
+This summer we have started a Hub website - a web app that can host the data from many repositories with features to ...

 We released Version 0.6.0 of our Python Library.